General Tools

 - Additions: the plugins that add new features to existing ones, and need to be loaded, in the Game Project, alongside (usually under) the original plugins they add features to;

-- Standalones: Inspired by the original plugins, this ones add new features whilst either keeping all the features of the old ones, or being completely separate; This ones also need to be loaded separatedly from the original ones (in the case of GDN, for example, that one also has the features of the original "Iarva Note Files")
+- Standalones: Inspired by the original plugins, this ones add new features whilst either keeping all the features of the old ones, or being completely separate; This ones also need to be loaded separatedly from the original ones (in the case of GDN, for example, that one also has the features of the original "Iarva Note Files"), much like the Modified ones.

 Of course, all these modifications are kept public and in view of the original devs of the original plugins.
 If any such dev wishes me to remove the modified version of their plugins, I will do so without an issue.